afrendeiro/university-of-aveiro-LaTeX-thesis-template/README.md

-university-of-aveiro-latex-thesis-template
+University of Aveiro LaTeX Thesis Template
 ==========================================

-Latex thesis template of the University of Aveiro
+Latex thesis template of the University of Aveiro made by Tomás Oliveira e Silva